mbabineau/cloudformation-docker-registry/README.md

 * `5000 [tcp]` - Private registry port (troubleshooting only)

 ### 3. Upload an SSL certificate
 Upload an SSL certificate to IAM ([instructions](http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html)).
-This certificate must be valid for the registry DNS address and be trusted by the clients (if self-signed, you must add it to the clients' keystores).
+This certificate must be valid for the registry DNS address and be trusted by the clients (if self-signed, you must add it to the clients' keystores or use Docker's `--insecure` flag).

 Once uploaded, you'll need the ARN for this certificate.
 You can do this via [aws-cli](https://github.com/aws/aws-cli):
 ```console